trebor/soul-bound/rfc.md

 ## **10.1 Unforgeability of Attestations**

-* **Invariant:** No party can produce a valid `SponsorAttestation` or `SensorPackage` without physically co-locating two devices and holding the correct private keys.
+* **Invariant:** No party can produce a valid `SponsorAttestation` without physically co-locating with the candidate and holding the correct private keys.
 * **Mechanisms:**
-  * All sensor hashes and session nonces are included in signatures
+  * All session nonces are included in signatures
   * Validators reject any attestation whose signature fails verification
   * Economic incentives ensure validators check signatures correctly